Ottavio Missoni: Later life and death

 In 1997 Ottavio and Rosita passed the Missoni business to their children.
 Vittorio acted as marketing director, Angela became creative director, and Luca holds a technical role, having created designs for the Aeros dance troupe and an installation for the Expo 2005.
 Since the handover, Missoni has expanded into a lifestyle brand which includes furniture, car interiors, a chain of hotels, and collaborations with companies such as Target.

 In 2003, when Missoni marked their 50th year of business, Suzy Menkes wrote a tribute in the International Herald Tribune stating how the "best-beloved" Missonis represented "one big happy local family of hands-on wizards".

 On 4 January 2013, Missoni's eldest son, CEO Vittorio Missoni, his wife Maurizia, two other passengers and two crew disappeared in an airplane near the Los Roques islands near Venezuela.
-Wreckage of the submerged plane was discovered by a U.S. oceanographic vessel in June but no identification was able to be made.
-On 22 October 2013, the deaths of Vittorio and the other passengers on the plane were confirmed by the Italian news service and the city of Caracas' chief prosecutor Ortega, after meeting with the victims' families.
-The bodies were found inside the aircraft, except for the pilot, with DNA samples used for identification.
-The authorities are attempting to raise the wreckage to determine the cause of the crash.
+The body of his son Vittorio will never be found, but only the remains of Vittorio Missoni's wife and the bodies of the two pilots will be identified.

 On 1 May 2013, twelve days after marking his and Rosita's 60th wedding anniversary, Ottavio was taken to hospital, but at his request, he went home to be with his family in Sumirago, where during the night of 8 and 9 May, the 92-year-old Ottavio died "serenely".